mduerig/tdebt/README.md

                                   constant for normalizing the churn value
           --complexity-norm <complexity norm>
                                   constant for normalizing the complexity value
-          --abs                   shortcut for --churn-norm 1 --complexity-norm 1
+          --abs                    shortcut for --churn-norm 1 --complexity-norm 1 -s,--sum <count>         output the sum of the last <count> metrics

 Running the command